Why Your Business Needs Better Email Security

 - by Brittany Day

 Email threats are ever-evolving.
 Cyber criminals are persistent in their efforts, continually working on perfecting their craft - employing new, increasingly sophisticated methods, tactics and techniques to deceive users, evade security defenses, and ultimately, get paid.
+Too many businesses are struggling to adapt and adjust to this modern digital threat landscape, or have failed to make email security the priority that it needs to be - leaving users and key assets at great risk.

 While email-borne cyber attacks were once simplistic, “cookie-cutter” phishing scams exploiting unaware users, those days are far behind us.
 Modern email threats have become so sophisticated and targeted that it is now much harder to blame the user for falling for a scam.
 After all, even the most security-aware individuals can be fooled by these dynamic attack campaigns.